 “The main ingredient in [our] organic tampons is 100 percent organic cotton,” she says.
 “A lot of people think ‘I’m going to buy cotton tampons, it is healthier,’ but you don’t realize that it contains a lot more chemicals than any other tampon.
-Ours are chemical-free, non-pesticide [and] 100 percent organic,” says Markina.
+Ours are made with 100% Organic so they don’t get sprayed with pesticides, or get processed with chlorine bleach,” says Markina.

 There are currently two options on the website: premium tampons for $6.50/bag and organic tampons for $7.50/bag.
 Both tampons are free of harsh toxins and chemicals, which is something Markina (along with co-founder Allie Griswold) insured when partnering with their manufacturer.
 The main difference between organic and premium tampons is that premium tampons are a blend of cotton and rayon.
 “Rayon is a plant-based ingredient … and is actually a very absorbent ingredient, which is why it is used in tampons,” Markina says.
 “The tampon itself is a little bit smaller, but it doesn’t have any of the really bad toxins that you could see in other tampons, like predominantly chlorine or weird plastics weaved into the tampon.”

 In addition to making feminine care accessible and affordable, the ladies at Athena Club run a top-notch donation program.
-“To date, we have donated over 20,000 tampons to women in need.
-We partner with organizations locally and internationally to donate to either homeless shelters here in the U.S. We’ve donated mainly to the New York area — even in the New York area there are a lot of women who definitely need feminine care — or to women in other countries across the world who just don’t have access to products,” says Markina.
+“To date, we have donated over 1,000,000 period products to those in need.
+We partner with organizations locally and internationally.
+We’ve donated to women across the US, through the different chapters of our philanthropic partner, PERIOD.ORG,” says Markina.